Translating Academia:

 The significance of the research lies in that it tackles cross-cultural pragmatic variation in academic discourse through translation, thus suggesting a new platform for studying cross-cultural pragmatics.
 The study showed some of the conventions which permeate Greek and English academic discourse style and corroborated the existing literature in the validity of the claims regarding the decisive role of culturally informed norms and conventions in inscribing academic author identity (see e.g., Galtung 1981; Koutsantoni 2005b).
 The detailed data analysis that is offered in this paper may constitute a significant starting point for future research in other branches of academic discourse within the Greek context and beyond.

 As genre is an important factor affecting discourse structure, the highlighted features are pertinent to academic discourse and cannot be assumed to be general features of the target language.
 An open research problem is how English original academic discourse would differ from Greek original academic discourse, but this is outside the scope of the present paper.
 Sidiropoulou (2019) who compared Greek translated data with original Greek production of the same genre found that the ‘shifts’ which appeared in the target Greek production were enforced in original Greek production.
-It was as if translation showed tendencies of a target language in the relevant genre, but perhaps less prominently the the original production would favour.
+It was as if translation showed tendencies of a target language in the relevant genre, but perhaps less prominently than what the original production would favour.

 References